 If you or someone you know in the Twin Tiers has had a concussion, there’s a terrific monthly support group that you should join based at Guthrie Clinic in Sayre, Pa.

-The Twin Tiers Sports Post-Concussion Support Group was founded and is run by Steve Hicks, a licensed/certified athletic trainer with Guthrie who is contracted out full-time to Athens Area High School, with outreach to Tioga Central High School in New York State.
+The Twin Tiers Sports Post-Concussion Support Group was founded and is run by Steven Hicks, a licensed/certified athletic trainer with Guthrie who is contracted out full-time to Athens Area High School, with outreach to Tioga Central High School in New York State.

-“Since concussions are not typically ‘visible’ injuries, and there is often a lack of knowledge on how to manage concussed patients, these athletes and their parents were left feeling alone and adrift, without resources,” Hicks said.
+“Since concussions are not typically ‘visible’ injuries, and there is often a lack of knowledge on how to manage concussed patients, these athletes and their parents were left feeling alone and adrift, without resources,” Steven said.
 “I founded the support group after noting that many of these families seemed to be feeling what I called the ‘Deserted Island Effect,’ as if they were the only people to be dealing with such issues.
 The mission of the group is to help everyone get off their own deserted island.”

 The next meeting is on Sunday, Dec.
 17, at 2 p.m. in the fourth floor 4 Blue Conference Room in the clinic in Sayre.
 The guest speaker is Cheyanne Northrup, a graduate of Athens Area High School.
 She was involved in cheerleading, track and field, and diving in school.
 She suffered a concussion while diving her junior year.
 During one dive, she didn’t land properly and hit the back of her directly on the water.
 Now she has memory problems and will talk about her struggles from post-concussion syndrome.

 Sunday, Jan.
 14, 2 p.m. in the 4 Blue Conference Room, Sayre Guthrie Clinic.